The Narrator (Fight Club): Fight Club (1996)

 In the 1996 novel, the Narrator is depicted as an average middle-class man employed at an unnamed automobile company, wherein he inspects car accidents to determine if an automobile model should be recalled.
 Suffering from insomnia and depression, he begins visiting support groups for people with illnesses that he is not afflicted with himself.
 This induces catharsis within him, enabling him to sleep.
 When an impostor named Marla Singer begins to appear at the groups, his euphoria is broken and his insomnia returns.

-The Narrator meets a man named Tyler Durden while alone on an airplane, and begins living with him after his condominium explodes due to unknown causes.
+The Narrator meets a man named Tyler Durden in an airplane, and begins living with him after his condominium explodes due to unknown causes.
 The duo establish a weekly meeting known as "fight club", in which they and other men can engage in bare-knuckle fistfights.
 After Marla calls their residence, threatening suicide, she and Tyler begin an affair that confounds the Narrator.
 Tyler initiates a cult-like organisation known as Project Mayhem in order to aggressively promote his anti-consumerist ideals, but the Narrator becomes increasingly uneasy with the group as its activities become more destructive.

 The Narrator learns that he and Tyler are, in fact, the same person, as the Narrator's mind formed a new personality that was able to escape from the issues that plagued his life.
 With the help of Project Mayhem, Tyler plans to destroy a skyscraper and a national museum using homemade explosives.
 Tyler plans to die alongside the Narrator as a martyr during the event.
 Attempting to stop Tyler's plan, the Narrator ascends to the roof of the building, where Tyler holds him at gunpoint.
 When Marla arrives on the roof with one of the support groups, Tyler vanishes, as Tyler "was his hallucination, not hers."

 With Tyler gone, the Narrator waits for the explosives to kill him.
 However, the bomb malfunctions, as Tyler mixed paraffin into the explosives.
 Still alive and holding Tyler's pistol, the Narrator makes the choice to shoot himself.
 Later, he regains consciousness in a mental hospital, believing he is in Heaven, and imagines an argument with God over human nature.
 The novel ends with the Narrator being approached by hospital employees who are actually members of Project Mayhem.

-The Narrator does not have a name in the novel, yet is often referred to as "Joe," due to his quotes such as "I am Joe's [blank]".
-These quotes refer to the Narrator's reading old Reader's Digest articles in which human organs write about themselves in first-person perspective.
+The Narrator does not have a name in the novel, though he frequently uses the phrase "I am Joe's [blank]", referencing an old Reader's Digest series in which human organs wrote about themselves in the first person (e.g. "I am Jane's uterus").
+In the film, the name Joe was changed to Jack.